-The versatile coconut lends itself to many uses, including coconut flour.
+The versatile coconut lends itself to many uses, including coconut flour, an excellent alternative to wheat flour.
 Coconut flour is made by grinding up dried coconut flesh.
 Coconut flour was first milled in the Philippines before spreading to the rest of the world.

 People with gluten intolerances and on low-carb diets love using coconut flour in gluten-free baking.
 According to some studies, it’s also packed with other health benefits and aids digestion, blood sugar, cardiovascular health, and weight loss.